Visit aka.ms/mfasetup to easily enhance the security of your online accounts with multi-factor authentication (MFA).

 Authentication Via Mobile Application OAUTH

-This method is where the AKA MS authenticator app generates the password of six digits, which is changed every 30 minutes.
+This method is where the AKA MS authenticator app generates a password of six digits, which is changed every 30 minutes.
 It is necessary to enter the password into the sign-in screen to log in.

 This option is ideal for those with a weak coverage issue with their cell phone.